SamGuven/2025-PSU-REU-Sam/README.md

             └ val (val labels - one corresponding to each image)

         └ old_labels (folder to put original labels in ECP format before conversion into YOLO format)

+            ├ train (training labels - one corresponding to each image)

+            └ val (val labels - one corresponding to each image)

 ## Other notes that may be useful:
 Use a [virtual environment](https://docs.python.org/3/library/venv.html) if necessary to install the ultralytics package (if on a remote server)